Fairview Park (Hong Kong)

-Fairview Park (錦綉花園 (gam2 sau3 faa1 jyun2)) is a substantial private residential estate in the Yuen Long District, New Territories, Hong Kong.
+Fairview Park (錦綉花園 (gam2 sau3 faa1 jyun2)) is a substantial private residential estate in the Yuen Long District in the New Territories of Hong Kong.
 It is unusual in Hong Kong for consisting of freestanding houses, rather than flats.

 History

 Fairview Park was built in 1976 by Canadian Overseas Development (加拿大海外發展有限公司).

 The development of Fairview Park on fish farming land at Tai Shang Wai was a source of controversy at the time of its planning and construction.
 Concerns included ecological aspects, due to its proximity to marshland bordering Deep Bay, and the transport implications, with the majority of the inhabitants expected to work in the Victoria Harbour area.